 print(calculate(n))

-Impressively enough, it ran in less than 2 seconds (almost 5 times faster).
+Impressively enough, it ran in less than 3 seconds (considerably faster).

 Another benefit is that Numba can spread NumPy array expressions across multiple CPU cores, which could speed it up.
 It’s all a matter of adding @njit(parallel=True).